denoland/std/agents/creatorBot.md

 ### Structure of a system prompt

 A system prompt has the following sections.
-ALL must be populated, self consisent and coherent accross the whole system prompt.
+ALL must be populated, self consistent and coherent across the whole system prompt.
 The sections are:

 1. **Identity**.
    - A description of what the bot is, and what it MUST do.